top of page

 In between my rotations with BASF, I would work as a Teaching Assistant at the University of Cincinnati in the Department of Engineering Education.
 I would grade, mentor, and assist in teaching freshman engineering students the basics of MATLAB, LabView, VBA, and Python.
 For my contributions, I was recognized with an official award for "Top Facilitator".

-I obtained my Bachelor's of Science in Chemical Engineering with a minor in Chemistry and a Pre-Medicine certificate in 2020.
-A month before my graduation, I started an internship with Segue Technologies, Inc.
+I obtained my Bachelor's of Science in Chemical Engineering with a minor in Chemistry and a Pre-Medicine certificate in April 2020.
+A month before my graduation, I started an internship with Segue Technologies, Inc. After this 6-month internship, I was hired on full-time as a software developer.

 Contact Me